 Welcome, I’m Nitheesha!

 I previously received a Bachelor of Arts with Honors in Economics with a minor in French at the University of Connecticut.
-My Economics Honors thesis investigates the evolution of human trafficking in the global South.
 I went on to receive a Master of Arts in Sociology at Stony Brook University.
 At SBU I developed an interest in media and political discourse which evolved into my Sociology Master’s thesis which examines the role of satire in political framing.
 I later received my Master of Arts in Political Science at Pennsylvania State University and for this thesis I used machine learning and text analysis to examine how state legislators’ identity mediates the abuse they receive online.
-The through line of all my academic pursuits is my commitment to evaluating systemic inequality using rigorous methods.
+This thesis evovled into a published paper which evaluates the performance of foremost LLM-based toxicity detection tools.
+The through line of all my pursuits is my commitment to rigorous, reproducible methods at the intersection of data science and political science research.

 Please contact me at nitheesha.nakka@princeton.edu for any further questions and inquires, thank you for visiting!